dbones/dbones.github.io/_posts/2018-12-21-tdd-an-ioc-container-part-2.md

 We could have argued that just resolving the single object would have been a better starting place, thats fine, i just wanted to implement a bit more and was not much effort (and allowed me to get more of the internal structure ironed out).

+By completing the implementation for the Service with 1 dependency, I actually passed 4 tests!

 ![](https://raw.githubusercontent.com/dbones/dbones.github.io/master/images/posts/2019/bonsai/4%20passing%20tests.PNG)

-By completing the implementation for the Service with 1 dependency, I actually passed 4 tests!
+with these 4 tests we have 71% coverage. hmm what does that mean? well its not 100 as we have code which was implemented to make the project compile and this is not being covered, and i implemented some code to support other tests.

 ![](https://raw.githubusercontent.com/dbones/dbones.github.io/master/images/posts/2019/bonsai/4%20tests%2071%25%20covereed.PNG)

-with these 4 tests we have 71% coverage. hmm what does that mean? well its not 100 as we have code which was implemented to make the project compile and this is not being covered, and i imeplemented some code to support other tests.

-the main point though is the **correctness** (we have 4 passes now)
+The main point though is the **correctness** (we have 4 passes now)

 ## Spiking planning for Generics